-Jitsi instead of Zoom & Co – free online meetings and GDPR compliant!
+Jitsi instead of Zoom & Co – online meetings free of charge and GDPR compliant!

 Online meetings are used more and more, especially in the Corona crisis.
 Most programs, however, inadvertently forward a lot of user data to the respective operator of the online meeting room.
 Most users are not aware of this fact or are simply ignored due to a lack of alternatives.
 Providers like Zoom & Co. collect a huge amount of data and are not GDPR-compliant.